 Hot Topics: Whitening, Piercings, & Tobacco Use

 The teen years are a popular time to think about oral piercings.
-It’s important for your teen to know that these piercings can definitely have adverse affects on the health of your child’s tongue, lips, and cheeks and uvula (the “dangly” flap of skin at the back of you throat).
-Oral problems associated with swallowed/aspirated jewelry, speech impairment, fractured teeth and gum recession can occur.
+It’s important for your teen to know that these piercings can definitely have adverse effects on the health of your child’s tongue, lips, cheeks, and uvula (the “dangly” flap of skin at the back of your throat).
+Oral problems associated with swallowed/aspirated jewelry, speech impairment, fractured teeth, and gum recession can also occur.

 Unfortunately, tobacco use is started and established primarily during adolescence.
-According to the Center for Disease Control, nearly 9 out of 10 cigarette smokers first tried smoking by age 18 products contain toxins that can cause various types of cancer, gum disease, bad breath, tooth discoloration and a diminished sense of smell.
+According to the Center for Disease Control, nearly 9 out of 10 cigarette smokers first tried smoking by age 18.
+These products contain toxins that can cause various types of cancer, gum disease, bad breath, tooth discoloration, and a diminished sense of smell.

-2. Call us right away—this is an urgent dental emergency and your child will need to be seen as soon as possible.
+- Call us right away!
+This is an urgent dental emergency and your child will need to be seen as soon as possible.

-1. Call us right away.
+- Call us right away!
 Fast action can save the tooth, prevent infection, and reduce the need for extensive dental treatment.

 - Rinse the mouth with water and apply cold compresses to reduce swelling.